cabforum/servercert/docs/BR.md

 The CA SHALL meet the technical requirements set forth in Section 2.2 - Publication of Information, Section 6.1.5 - Key Sizes, and Section 6.1.6 - Public Key Parameters Generation and Quality Checking.

-Effective September 30, 2016, CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.
+CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.

 ### 7.1.1 Version number(s)
 Certificates MUST be of type X.509 v3.

 ### 7.1.2 Certificate Content and Extensions; Application of RFC 5280
-This section specifies the additional requirements for Certificate content and extensions for Certificates generated after the Effective Date.
+This section specifies the additional requirements for Certificate content and extensions for Certificates.

 #### 7.1.2.1 Root CA Certificate
 a. basicConstraints